mcandre/specs/README.md

 	system_profiler | grep 'Model Identifier'
 	      Model Identifier: MacBookPro5,5

-The `spec` user can copy & paste this output bug trackers, forums, mailing lists, and live chat sessions.
+The `spec` user can copy & paste this output into bug trackers, forums, mailing lists, and live chat sessions.
 On the other end of the line, people can quickly see which versions of the relevant software toolchain are installed.
 Finally, `spec` output prints the commands for obtaining this information, so that anyone, even non-`spec` users can obtain the same information quickly and easily via the command line.

 # REQUIREMENTS